 Thank you for your time!
 We appreciate your relationship with us.

 Of the people filtered in as contacts for a phonathon, perhaps the trickiest are cold-calls to prospects.
 Unlike existing donors, they have very low engagement with your organization and require the most nurturing.
+Conduct mock calls so your volunteers are well prepared for the live one.
+Mock calls let your volunteers practice these scripts a number of times and get acquainted to have a naturally-flowing conversation.

 If you are stuck at writing a script for fundraising cold calls, look no further.
 Read How to write the easiest Fundraising Cold Call Script (Samples Included).